samueldsingh/data-engineering/sql/4-functions.md

 FROM orders;
 ```

 Conditional functions in SQL are used to perform different actions based on specified conditions.
 They allow you to control the flow of the query and generate dynamic results based on the values in your data.
-Commonly used conditional functions include `CASE`, `COALESCE`, `NULLIF`, and `IFNULL`.
+Commonly used conditional functions include `CASE`, `COALESCE`, `ISNULL`, `NULLIF`, and `IFNULL`.
 Let's explore each of them:

-1. **CASE Expression:**
+**CASE Expression:**
 The `CASE` expression allows you to perform conditional logic within a SQL query.
 It provides a way to return different values or perform different operations based on specified conditions.

 Syntax: